kitnato/neverquest/Neverquest.md

 ##### Witch

 Enchant and disenchant equipment.
+Acquire attributes.

 ##### Tailor

 Upgrade backpack.

-##### Wizard
+##### Sorcerer

-Acquire sorceries, auras and passives.
+Acquire sorceries and auras.
+Acquire attributes.

 ##### Medic

-Saves the character from death (no restart necessary).
+Saves the character from death (no restart necessary) in return for a percentage of all coins, scrap and aether.

 ## Character